I noticed something recently.

 What then of the clinician or ancillary worker working in the psychiatric field?
 The world of work can be a challenging one at the best of times, and the world of work in psychiatry certainly comes complete with plenty of frustrations, big and small, that can accumulate over time.
 Is it possible that such situations can actually drive people mad?

-Several years ago whilst working in particular clinical department that was renowned for its stress-inducing qualities, I did a quick straw poll to see how many of the staff on my shift were taking anti-depressant drugs.
+Several years ago whilst working in a particular clinical department that was renowned for its stress-inducing qualities, I did a quick straw poll to see how many of the staff on my shift were taking anti-depressant drugs.
 I was astonished to learn that I was the only one who wasn’t medicated and believe me, I had often contemplated it.

 Various staff jokingly suggested that you don’t have to be mad to work here, but medication certainly helps!